alpaca-core/alpaca-core-sdk/doc/dev/minor-design-notes.md

 ## Seemingly excessive subdirs

 This is to restrict access to headers of targets which are not link-libraries of a given target.
 You won't be able to accidentally include `ac/local/Model.hpp` if you don't link against `ac::local`.

+## Synchronous API

+It can be argued that an async API would be better.
+For example it would allow to abastract away the actual inference runner (local, or multiple local, or remote).
+It would be easier to integrate in a GUI or a Web application.

+Initially we did go with an async API.
+Here's the thought process which led to the current design:

+* On edge devices the inference usually takes up almost all system resources.
+Running multiple inferences in parallel is not a good idea.
+Thus load balancing and multiple local workers are practically not an option.
+If you only have only one worker plugging the sync API into an async implementation is trivial.
+Moreover, it would allow the wrapping async interface to be tailored to the specific needs of the application.
+* Wrapping the local inference API for multiple languages and platforms has always been the plan.
+Since different langauages have different async paradigms or standards, creating an async API that would suit them all would enforce tradeoffs in usability.
+Our initial implementation used callbacks, as callbacks are the only C++ construct that can be translated to anything.
+But turning callbacks into coroutines, for example, is pretty unpleasant.
+Turning them into futures would require a lot of boilerplate.
+So again the syncrhonous API makes more sense here as it would allow users to wrap it in a way that best suits their language or platform.
+* An inference server would almost certainly provide a different API than AC Local.
+AC Local's API is low level.
+It requires manual management of models, instances, and sessions.
+It makes no sense to use this low level interface for a remote inference server.
+So while abstracting away locality is certainly a goal for the future, it would be a separare project with a different, higher level API
+* Writing the server itself would make use of AC Local.
+The usage there would be asynchronous.
+It would potentially have multiple workers and load balancing.
+These features and their configuration simply make no sense for edge devices.
+So again, they will just be a separate project.
+A project which does not have to conform to potential wrappers in other languages, edge use cases, and the like.